RIDE THE TOUR FEBRUARY 2-10, 2019. SUFFER SO THOSE AFFECTED BY PARKINSON'S DON'T HAVE TO.

 Beet Your Ass Today to Kick Theirs Tomorrow

 Want to bring your A-game and boost your recovery?
 AltRed - Betalains Unleashed, a beet-based performance and recovery supplement and generous sponsor of Stage 8 and our pre-Tour fundraising matching funds, will help you do just that.
 AltRed performance supplement harnesses the power of Betalain—a compound found in beets—to naturally boost your performance by improving oxygen delivery, mitigating lactic acid and protecting muscles from damage.
 That translates into more power, better endurance, and faster recovery.
 AltRed is NSF Certified for Sport, meeting the NSF’s stringent independent certification guidelines for supplements intended for use by athletes.
 Plus!
-As a special offer for Tour of Sufferlandria participants, use promo code ALTREDSUF40 when you purchase AltRed before the Tour and get 40% off your first bottle (Limit one per customer).
+As a special offer for Tour of Sufferlandria participants, use promo code ALTREDSUF40 when you purchase AltRed before the Tour and get 40% off your first bottle (Limit one per customer.
+International orders will be responsible for shipping and any customs fees).
 Shop AltRed now.

 Hydration for the Nation